2009 Ride: No. 29 Richard Childress Racing Chevrolet

 Probably the worst point for all concerned was the peak of the rumors that Harvick wanted out of his contract with RCR, which Richard Childress dismissed.
 But when asked, Harvick never stoutly denied the rumors, and with his running his own Camping World Truck Series teams to a championship with Ron Hornaday, perhaps Harvick has his own ideas about what makes a successful race team.
 Things have fallen this far for the 2007 Daytona 500 winner.
 Teammate Jeff Burton was quoted as saying that Harvick will probably be gone from RCR at the end of his contract in 2010.

-Summary: Kevin Harvick finished fourth in the 2008 campaign, but you would never have known it from the No. 29’s performance in 2009.
-Almost right off the bat the team struggled, starting with the crash at California resulting in a 38th place finish.
-The crew chief switch before the first Richmond race did little to help the No. 29, which didn’t even dent the top 10 in a race until ten races later with a sixth at Indianapolis.
+Summary: Harvick finished fourth in the 2008 campaign, but you would never have known it from the No. 29’s performance in 2009.
+Almost right off the bat the team struggled, starting with the crash at California resulting in a 38th-place finish.
+The crew chief switch before the first Richmond race did little to help the No. 29, which didn’t even dent the top 10 in a race until 10 races later with a sixth at Indianapolis.

 Clearly, the second half of Harvick’s season was stronger than the first, with seven of his nine top 10s happening from Indianapolis forward.
 Perhaps having Gil Martin on the pit box did improve things some, or RCR finally got a handle on things somewhat.
 It’s probably both, and the team really started to gel like at the very least a Chase contender, scoring four top 10s in the last seven races.

-Team Ranking: Like Roush Fenway, Richard Childress Racing seemed affected by the testing ban, and struggled all year to get their cars to handle well.
-Harvick especially suffered from RCR’s inability to overcome their difficulties, finishing 19th in the standings, several positions behind teammates Jeff Burton and Clint Bowyer and only barely ahead of new teammate Casey Mears.
+Team Ranking: Like Roush Fenway, RCR seemed affected by the testing ban and struggled all year to get their cars to handle well.
+Harvick especially suffered from RCR’s inability to overcome their difficulties, finishing 19th in the standings, several positions behind teammates Burton and Clint Bowyer and only barely ahead of new teammate Mears.